axelheer/nein-linq/README.md

 db.Courses.Where(finalPredicate)...
 ```

-In addition to it no *Invoke* is used to achieve that: many LINQ provider do not support it (*Entity Framework*, i'm looking at you...), so this solution should be quite compatible.
+In addition to it, no *Invoke* is used to achieve that: many LINQ providers do not support it (*Entity Framework*, i'm looking at you...), so this solution should be quite compatible.

 Selector translator (experimental)
 ----------------------------------